Discreet Investigation Service

 • Signing up for rewards cards or discount cards at favorite stores

-Most people think that because they do not post their birthday or social security number on their social media accounts that they are safe, but unfortunately, everything someone posts can provide important information to who a person is and can provide information about them to the wrong kinds of people.
+Most people think that because they do not post their birthday or social security number on their social media accounts, they are safe.
+However, everything someone posts can provide important information about who they are and can be used by the wrong kinds of people.

 Every time you sign up for a rewards card, newsletter, etc. you are sharing information that can be sold to other companies.
 One should always keep in mind that personal information such as addresses, telephone numbers, and even places you frequent are avenues for people to get information about you.